Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 \subsection{Relational Reasoning Architecture}

 Anatomical landmarking has been an active research topic for several years in the medical imaging field.
-However, how to build a reliable/universal relationship between landmarks for a given clinical problem.
-While anatomical similarities at the local and global levels are agreed to serve towards viable solutions, thus far, features that can represent anatomical landmarks from the medical images have not achieved the desired efficacy and interpretation~\cite{zhang_2017, ulas_bagci, gc_asm, RUEDA2010324}.
+However, how to build a reliable/universal relationship between landmarks for a given clinical problem is an open problem.
+While anatomical similarities at the local and global levels could serve towards viable solutions, thus far, features that can represent anatomical landmarks from the medical images have not achieved the desired efficacy and interpretation~\cite{zhang_2017, ulas_bagci, gc_asm, RUEDA2010324}.

-We propose a new network framework called\textit{ RRN} to learn pairwise and global relations of anatomical landmarks ($o_i$) through its units called \textit{RU} (relationship unit).
-The relation of two landmarks are encoded major spatial properties of the landmarks.
-We explored two architectures as \textit{RU}: first one is a simple multi-layer perceptron (\textit{MLP}) (Figure~\ref{fig:RU_MLP}) (similar to~\cite{raposo2017discovering}), the other one is more advanced architecture composed of Dense-Blocks (\textit{DBs}) (Figure~\ref{fig:RU_DB}).
+We propose a new framework called relational reasoning network (\textit{RRN}) to learn local and global relations of anatomical landmarks ($o_i$) through its units called \textit{RU} (relationship unit).
+The proposed \textit{RRN} architecture and its \textit{RU} sub-architectures are summarized in Figure~\ref{fig:RU_RNN}.
+The relation of two landmarks are encoded via major spatial properties of the landmarks.
+We explore two architectures as \textit{RU}: first one is a simple multi-layer perceptron (\textit{MLP}) (Figure~\ref{fig:RU_RNN}-Bottom Left) (similar to~\cite{raposo2017discovering}), the other one is more advanced architecture composed of Dense-Blocks (\textit{DBs}) (Figure~\ref{fig:RU_RNN} Bottom Middle).
 Both architectures are relatively simple compared to very dense complex deep-learning architectures.
 Our objective is to locate all anatomical landmarks by inputting a few landmarks to \textit{RRN}, which provides reasoning inferred from the learned relationships of landmarks and locate all other landmarks automatically.

-Figures~\ref{fig:RNN},~\ref{fig:RU_MLP} and ~\ref{fig:RU_DB} summarize the proposed \textit{RRN} architecture, and its \textit{RU} sub-architectures, respectively.
 In the pairwise learning/reasoning stage (stage 1), 5-landmarks based system is assumed as an example network (other configurations are possible too, see experiments and results section).
-Sparsely-spaced landmarks (Figure~\ref{fig:rel_5}) and their pairwise relationships are learned in this stage ($g_{\theta}$).
+Sparsely-spaced landmarks (Figure~\ref{fig:pairwise}e) and their pairwise relationships are learned in this stage ($g_{\theta}$).
 These pairwise relationship(s) are later combined in a separate \textit{DB} setting in ($f_{\phi}$).
 It should be noted that this combination is employed through a joint loss function and an \textit{RU} to infer an average relation information.
 In other words, for each individual landmark, the combined relationship vector is assigned a secondary learning function through a single \textit{RU}.